 In 1934, Aino and Alvar Aalto acquired a site in almost completely untouched surroundings at Riihitie in Helsinki’s Munkkiniemi.
 They started designing their own house, which was completed in August 1936.
 Aalto’s architect’s office was in this building until 1955.

-The house was designed as both a family home and an office, and these two functions can be seen from the exterior.
+The house was designed both as a family home and an office.
+The two functions can be seen from the exterior.
 The slender mass of the office wing is in white-painted, lightly rendered brickwork.
 There are still explicit references to Functionalism in the location of the windows.
 The cladding material of the residential part is slender, dark-stained timber battens.
 The building has a flat roof and a large south-facing terrace.

 The natural materials soften the form language of modern architecture.
 Designing their own home allowed Aino and Alvar Aalto to make various structural and material experiments.
 The way that the rooms in this building with its closed street façade face in different directions has been carefully considered.
 Natural light and orientation of rooms and terraces were important.
 Main living areas open towards the south and the garden.
 The house has four open hearths.

 The house combines modern materials and a modern vocabulary of form with tradition and gives nature a foothold in an entirely new way.
 The building, which was built in almost completely untouched surroundings, is an example of Aalto’s design philosophy.
 Making use of the natural surroundings as a starting point for his designs became Aalto’s trademark.